If you have a self-hosted WordPress site, make sure it is secure and protected.

 Many self-publishing authors are moving to WordPress because of the enhanced book marketing functionality and even income potential it offers.

-Most hosting providers make it very easy to install and setup WordPress.
+Most hosting providers such as WP Engine make it very easy to install and setup WordPress.
 However, your new site may not be secure.
 Make sure you check your new WordPress site is safe from common security vulnerabilities with these five quick and easy steps.

 If you have moved, or are thinking about using WordPress for your website or blog, it is worth taking the time to make sure that your site is protected, secure and safe from hackers and spammers.